-By installing the cloud assistant client on ECS instances, you can run Bat/PowerShell (for Windows instances) scripts or Shell scripts (for Linux instances) on one or more running ECS instances in the ECS console or by calling APIs.
-The invocation is exclusive to individual instances to complete tasks rapidly.
-You can also set command invocation to the periodical mode to keep the ECS instance at a specific status or run the command as a daemon for ECS instances.
-Cloud assistant does not initiate any operations.
-All operations are within your controllable range.
+By installing the cloud assistant client on ECS instances, you can run Bat or PowerShell scripts (for Windows instances) or Shell scripts (for Linux instances) on one or more running (Running) ECS instances through the ECS console or API.
+The selected instances do not impact each other.
+You can also set Timed Invocation to keep an ECS instance in a specific status, obtain its monitoring and log information, or run a daemon process.
+The cloud assistant client does not initiate any operations.
+That is, only a user can execute specific operations as required.